harveylabis/ECE-bot-review/README.md

 # ECE-bot-review
-A Facebook account/bot programmed to review ECE concepts and questions daily.
+A Facebook account/bot programmed to send ECE concepts and questions daily.

 The questions are from [PINOYBIX](https://pinoybix.org/)